| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Early (late 1960's)

-Toshiba Nixie Tube electronic calculator.
-14-digit, five function (percent
+Toshiba Nixie tube electronic calculator.
+Fourteen digit, five function

-function) calculator with memory.
-Fixed decimal, thumbwheel selectable to
+(percent function) calculator with memory.
+Fixed decimal, thumb-wheel

 Toshiba TOSCAL BC-1414